Chow group of 0-cycles with modulus and higher dimensional class field theory: Review of ramification theory

 \begin{coro} Assume $C$ is a simple normal crossing divisor.
 For $\chi\in H^1(U)$ and a Cartier divisor $D$ supported on $C$, the following are equivalent \begin{itemize} \item[(1)] for all generic points $\lambda$ of $C$ we have $\chi|_{K_\lambda} \in \fil{m_\lambda(D)} H^1(K_\lambda) $, \item[(2)] for all integral $Z \in \ZXC$ and $x\in \Zinf$, we have (see Definition \ref{classgroup.def})

 Here $\chi|_{Z,x} \in H^1( k(Z)_x )$ is the restriction of $\chi$ and $m_x$ is the multiplicity at $x$. \end{itemize} \end{coro}

-\begin{proof} The corollary follows from the proposition by observing that for integral $Z \in \ZXC$ there is a chain of blowups in closed points such that the strict transform of $Z$ becomes smooth and such that its intersection with the total transform of $C$ is transversal. \end{proof}
+\begin{proof} The implication (1)$\Rightarrow$(2) follows from Proposition~\ref{filU.lem}(1) and (3) by observing that for integral $Z \in \ZXC$ there is a chain of blowups in closed points such that the strict transform of $Z$ becomes smooth and such that its intersection with the total transform of $C$ is transversal.
+The implication (2)$\Rightarrow$(1) follows from Proposition~\ref{filU.lem}(2). \end{proof}

 For general $X$ and $C$, not necessarily of normal crossing, we make the following definition.

 \begin{defi} For $D\in \Div(X)^+$ with support in $C$ we define $\fil D H^1(U)$ to be the subgroup of $\chi\in H^1(U)$ satisfying property (2) in Corollary~\ref{globalrt.defram}.
 Define